MuhammedSGonul/MuhammedSGonul/README.md

 # Hi, I'm Muhammed 👋

-### I'm a computer engineering student.
-I like to develop electronics and software together because I was interested in robotics studies in high school.
-That's why I develop software for different platforms 🚀🚀.
+I am currently a computer engineering student, and I spend the majority of my time developing games and dedicating a portion to artificial intelligence-machine learning.
+However, as some of my content may suggest, I have previously been involved in electronic and robotics projects, and I continue to pursue these interests as hobbies 🚀🚀